alicekellings/Sidebuzcom/src/content/blog/3-simple-reasons-why-working-remotely-can-increase-your-productivity.md

 To testify it is a study entitled: The Future 100: Trends and Change to Watch in 2018, conducted by the famous American research agency J. Walter Thompson Intelligence.

-For many it might be a surprise to know that, unlike the labels, most of the digital nomads are not made of young “under 30”, does not live constantly around the world with a backpack on his shoulders, is not composed only of singles and does not work exclusively as a freelancer.
+For many it might be a surprise to know that, unlike the labels, most of the digital nomads are not made of young “under 30�? does not live constantly around the world with a backpack on his shoulders, is not composed only of singles and does not work exclusively as a freelancer.

 In May 2016 (and already three years have passed), it was published the data from a survey conducted on a sample of over 500 digital nomads around the world that helps to disavow this belief.

 In fact, this survey showed that only 29% of them are aged between 26 and 30, while 33% of digital nomads are over 30 (31-36 years old) and, surprisingly, 18% aged between 37 and 45, as well as a 5% aged between 45 and 70 years.

-Most of the respondents (64%) also stated that they do not do freelance work, that they are not constantly traveling, but stay in a country for a long time (a few months) and always keep a “base” where they can do return.
+Most of the respondents (64%) also stated that they do not do freelance work, that they are not constantly traveling, but stay in a country for a long time (a few months) and always keep a “base�?where they can do return.

 ## Why Do More And More People In The World Choose To Become Digital Nomads?